Airport Noise Mitigation and Part 150 Studies

 | 65 dB | 12.3% | 60.1–70.9% |

 The FAA stated upon release that "additional research is needed to understand the reasons for those changes" and that it "will not make any determinations on implications" pending further review.
-The FAA commenced a Noise Policy Review following Congressional directive in the FAA Reauthorization Act of 2024.
+The FAA commenced a Noise Policy Review in early 2024; the FAA Reauthorization Act of 2024 (P.L.
+118-63, signed May 2024) subsequently mandated this review.
 As of March 2026, the DNL 65 dB threshold remains unchanged.

 14 CFR Part 150: The Study Process